caseyvuu/BigSalsSubs/README.md

 # BigSalsSubs
-Final for CSCE242: Used html, css, javascript, mongodb, node, and render
+Final for CSCE242: Used html, css, javascript, mongodb, node, and render.
+Compatible on mobile devices.